phpstan/phpstan/README.md

 ## Configuration

-A config file can passed to the `phpstan` executable using the `-c` option:
+A config file can be passed to the `phpstan` executable using the `-c` option:

 ```bash
 vendor/bin/phpstan analyse -l 4 -c phpstan.neon src tests